near/community/meetings/contract-runtime-wg.md

 Short- and medium-term goal: Safe and highly performant contract execution runtime for Near;
 Long-term goal: Near-independent and non-specific to Near contract execution runtime for general blockchains.

+## 04.02.2021

+### Status

+Done:
+   * Major crates refactoring
+   * Fixed `cargo test` run in nearcore
+   * Reintroduced memory cache for contracts

+In progress:

+   * Compile contract on deployment: https://github.com/near/nearcore/pull/3859
+   * Wasmer 1.0 support merge is planned
+   * Need to rework features related to cost counting
+   * Reproducible environment for running perf critical contracts such as Eth bridge
+   * Consider implementing WASM-level profiler
+   * Wasmer 1.0 has dramatic deserialization performance improvements, even with bincode (15 -> 4 msecs), borsch can make it even better

+ TODO:
+    * Nikolay to take a look why we need BTreeMap in Wasmer and if we could reuse running VM
+    * Bo to provide a profile of running contract to see the breakdown between parts (to reuse some profiling code from Analyzer)

 ## 28.01.2021